TobiasVanDyk/Netgear-A6210/README.md

 <b> Linux kernel versions 4.15.xx (as used in Mint 19.1) have been tested. </b>

-<i> Note that I did use ukuu to install Linux kernels 4.19 and 4.20 in Mint 19.1, which has module support for the Mediatek MT76* devices.
+<i> Note that I did use ukuu to install Linux kernels 4.19 and 4.20 in Mint 19.1, which have module support for the Mediatek MT76* devices.
 Despite this, the Asus AC54 did not work with these kernels - the message was "invalid firmware".</i>

 The supported chipsets can be present in other devices.
 To include additional devices, you need to add corresponding VendorID, DeviceID into the file rtusb_dev_id.c